2012 Brazilian Grand Prix: Race report

 With the two cars in front leading the field by almost a minute, debris on the track brought out the safety car on lap 23.
-At this point Alonso and Vettel were running in fourth and fifth place.
+At this point, Alonso and Vettel were running in fourth and fifth place.
 At the restart on lap 29, Kamui Kobayashi took fifth position from Vettel.
 The damage on the Red Bull car slowed Vettel down considerably more in dry conditions, and Massa helped his teammate by overtaking the German shortly after.
 Meanwhile, at the front, Hamilton took second from his teammate and was able to pass Hülkenberg when the German half-spun.
 Hülkenberg pursued the McLaren but slid into him on lap 54, leaving Hamilton out of the race with damage to the left front suspension and himself with a drive-through penalty, handing Button the lead.

-When the rain started again, Vettel was one of the first to pit for intermediates, but since his radio had failed the team was not ready for him, causing a long delay.
+When the rain started again, Vettel was one of the first to pit for intermediates.
+Since his radio had failed, the team was not ready for him, causing a long delay.
 Ferrari timed Massa's pit stop well, letting Alonso take second position from him.
-Vettel took sixth position from Michael Schumacher which proved sufficient to retain the title even with Alonso finishing second.
+Vettel took sixth position from Michael Schumacher, which proved sufficient to retain the title even with Alonso finishing second.

 The race ended after Paul di Resta crashed on the start/finish straight shortly before the end, bringing out the safety car once again until the conclusion of the race.
-Caterham's Vitaly Petrov took 11th position which meant his team overtook Marussia in the Constructors' Championship.
+Vitaly Petrov of Caterham took 11th position, which meant his team overtook Marussia in the Constructors' Championship.
 Former world champion Kimi Räikkönen had an eventful race as well, almost crashing into Vettel after the start and later trying to use an escape road only to find it to be a dead end.
-He later stated the way had been open 11 years prior, having made the same manoeuver at the 2001 race.
-He also had a close contest with the retiring Michael Schumacher, who finished seventh after recovering from an early puncture, but gave up sixth to Vettel in order to help him extend his small point advantage over Fernando Alonso in the championship.
+He later stated the way had been open 11 years prior, having made the same manoeuver at the 2001 Brazilian Grand Prix.
+He also had a close contest with the retiring Schumacher, who finished seventh after recovering from an early puncture but gave up sixth to Vettel in order to help him extend his small point advantage over Alonso in the championship.
+This was Button's 15th Formula One victory and Vettel became the 2012 world champion.